Meet the team

 I have been working in the voluntary sector in Scotland both professionally and through various volunteer roles for over 10 years.
 My particular areas of skills and expertise are in financial management, statutory reporting and internal controls and systems and process improvement.
 My most recent experience was in the international development setting, where I supported a fantastic charity working to build a brighter future for school children in Ghana.
 My role was to review, recommend and start off the implementation of improved financial monitoring and reporting systems to support the work of the charity and enable improved reporting to funders.

-I was delighted to join the Foundation as the ethos, vision and mission resonate with my own values of working to make a difference in the lives of individuals and communities.
-I was also attracted to the Foundation’s bold and innovative way of working and it is an absolute privilege to part of the team.
+I was delighted to join Corra Foundation as the ethos, vision and mission resonate with my own values of working to make a difference in the lives of individuals and communities.
+I was also attracted to the foundation’s bold and innovative way of working and it is an absolute privilege to part of the team.

 My experience is varied working in a number of roles and locations worldwide.
 A major part of my career has been in NHS Scotland dealing with a wide variety of financial issues, as well as leading a Health Board’s endowment fund and audit committee.
 Since retiring from that role I have been involved in voluntary work, as trustee of a dementia charity and as a director of a national Scottish sports body.